rberenguel/bestBefore/README.md

 ---

+## Caveats

 The code is not great to look at, I wrote (or more like, coerced Gemini to write) this quickly to see if I liked it.

 I don't promise new releases are backward compatible.
 Although I will try to, now that I use the stored data for an overview page, I may need to change it and I assume I'm the only user.

+**IMPORTANT**: expiries are not conserved after a browser restart.
+When Chrome restarts, tabs will have _no_ expiry.
+I don't plan on fixing this, because it is hairy (would need to depend on URL, and I don't want that).
+I will later add a note to the tab view page informing of tabs that are "gone" from Chrome.

 ---